A Framework for Human-Reason-Aligned Trajectory Evaluation in Automated Vehicles: Discussion

-Our reasons-based evaluation framework enables automated vehicles (AVs) to assess candidate trajectories based on their alignment with agents' reasons.
-By assigning weights to each agent and computing corresponding scores, the framework quantifies how different prioritisations influence decision outcomes.
+Our reasons-based evaluation framework enables automated vehicles (AVs) to assess candidate trajectories by measuring their alignment with agents' reasons.
+It assigns weights to each agent, computes scores, and shows how different prioritisations influence decision outcomes.

-\textit{Scenario illustration and normative tension:} The simulation reflects the real-world case described in Section~\ref{sec:overtaking_description}, where strict adherence to traffic rules caused a misalignment between the AV's behaviour and the reasons of relevant agents.
-Our framework captures such temporal misalignments and shows how adjusting agents' weights can lead to alternative trajectories that, despite short-term trade-offs, better align with agents’ collective reasons.
+\textit{Scenario illustration and normative tension:} The simulation reflects the real-world case described in Section~\ref{sec:overtaking_description}, where strict rule-following created a misalignment between the AV’s behaviour and the reasons of relevant agents.
+Through weighting, the framework captures such misalignments and demonstrates how adjusted priorities can lead to alternative trajectories.
+These alternatives may involve short-term trade-offs but achieve closer alignment with agents’ collective reasons.

-In this case, the selected trajectory briefly enters the oncoming lane to overtake, returning promptly.
-While it achieved the highest aggregate score in our framework, it violates traffic rules and conflicts with public expectations of strict AV compliance~\cite{leenes2014laws}.
-However, the framework does not endorse such violations but reveals tensions that emerge when broader agent concerns, beyond regulatory compliance, are considered.
-A similar tension exists, for example, when a driver temporarily mounts a kerb to let an emergency vehicle pass.
-It is technically illegal, yet arguably serves the common good~\cite{bonnefon2020ethics}.
+In the overtaking case, the chosen trajectory briefly enters the oncoming lane before returning.
+Although it achieved the highest aggregate score, it violated traffic rules and conflicted with public expectations of strict AV compliance~\cite{leenes2014laws}.
+Rather than endorsing such violations, the framework highlights the tensions that arise when concerns beyond regulation—such as safety and comfort—are taken into account.
+A similar dilemma appears when a driver mounts a kerb to let an emergency vehicle pass: technically illegal, yet often seen as serving the common good~\cite{bonnefon2020ethics}.

-This example also illustrates how ethical principles can be reflected indirectly through agents' reasons and resulting trajectories.
-Prioritising safety and comfort over strict rule-following reflects consequentialist or utilitarian reasoning, focused on outcomes.
-Conversely, assigning dominant weight to regulation aligns with deontological ethics, which emphasize rule adherence regardless of outcomes.
-While the framework does not encode ethical theories directly, it enables their practical implications to emerge through structured reasoning and evaluable trajectory preferences.
+This example also illustrates how ethical principles surface indirectly through agents’ reasons and resulting trajectories.
+Prioritising safety and comfort reflects consequentialist reasoning, which focuses on outcomes.
+In contrast, prioritising regulation reflects deontological reasoning, which stresses rule adherence.
+The framework does not encode these theories directly, but their influence becomes visible through structured reasoning and trajectory evaluation.